postlight/lux/CONTRIBUTING.md

 [TypeScript](https://www.typescriptlang.org/) before, you may have a bit of a learning curve.
 If you get stuck on something, feel free to ask a question in the [*postlight/lux*](https://gitter.im/postlight/lux) and/or [*facebook/flow*](https://gitter.im/facebook/flow) Gitter room.
 We recommend installing an editor plugin with autocompletion and realtime error checking.
 Below you will find a few example plugins for many common editors.

 *   [Nuclide (Atom)](https://nuclide.io/)
 *   [FlowIDE (Sublime Text)](https://github.com/tptee/FlowIDE)
 *   [flow-for-vscode (Visual Studio Code)](https://github.com/flowtype/flow-for-vscode)
 *   [flow-for-emacs (Emacs)](https://github.com/flowtype/flow-for-emacs)
 *   [vim-flow (Vim)](https://github.com/flowtype/vim-flow)

+You can find more information about Flow and how to use it in the [Flow documentation](https://flowtype.org/docs/getting-started.html).

 #### JavaScript